tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/lab-evaluation.md

 3. Next we are going to set the enforce the password history to 10 passwords 24 password is too much for most people to overcome.

 9. Change the account lockout policy to lock an account after 5 failed login attempts.
 This is to protect account from brute force attacks.
-To modify the account lockout policy go "Account Policies", Account Lockout Policy, and change the duration and reset time to 10 minutes.
+To modify the account lockout policy go `Account Policies`, Account Lockout Policy, and change the duration and reset time to 10 minutes.
 This will slow down and attack while not keeping the user out of their account for too long if they remeber their password.

-10. Change the Logon Banner to read the following "Only heroes and villians are allowed on this domain.
-Humans without super powers are prohibited.
+10. Change the Logon Banner to read the following `Only heroes and villians are allowed on this domain.
+Humans without super powers are prohibited.`

 # Ubuntu Server Build